 A visual field test is used to check to what extent you use your peripheral vision without moving your eyes.
 There are various different types of the visual field test, but it is important to check since any visual field loss could denote the presence of an ocular condition.

 The retina is the area of light-sensitive cells at the very back of the eye.
 Light is refracted on to it, and it then sends a message to our brain to tell us what we can see.
 A retinal exam is needed to check the retina and its associated elements (optic disc and blood vessels) to check for the presence of any anomalies that would indicate that you are suffering from a problem with your retina that requires treatment.

 The cornea is the natural lens at the very front of the eye and is responsible for refracting light onto the retina.
 Most people who require glasses or contact lenses have unusually-shaped corneas, but there can also be other issues with this part of the eye, including damaged cells, scar tissue and more.
 A test known as a slit-lamp examination is used to assess the condition of your cornea.

 These tests represent a few of the primary things that you can expect from your comprehensive eye exam.
 Our experienced and dedicated team will be happy to talk you through any of these or answer any questions that you may have.
-To speak to us or to schedule your comprehensive eye exam, please get in contact with our vision associates by calling our offices in White Plains, NY today.
+To speak to us or to schedule your comprehensive eye exam, please get in contact with our patient care coordinators by calling our office in White Plains, NY today.